win8linux/hyperrogue/README.md

 make
 ```

-There is also a standalone Makefile for Linux, OSX, and MinGW.
+There is also a standalone Makefile for Linux, OSX, Haiku, and MinGW.

 ```
 git clone https://github.com/zenorogue/hyperrogue.git